Family members, elderly alert system can help primary caregivers

 To lessen the burden of caregiving, it may be best to try and divide the duties between siblings and other loved ones who may be able to help.
 If one is an only child, it can be beneficial to get in touch with extended family members.

 Those who find themselves in need of a supplement for caregiving may also want to consider installing an elderly alert system in a senior's residence.
-This device can enable users to send medical alerts to family members if they require assistance.
+These medical alert systems can enable users to send medical alerts to family members if they require assistance.

 The news source suggests that one adult could be responsible for monitoring an older person's health and helping with doctor appointments while another could balance checkbooks and keep track of finances.